Image

 • The machine functions within precise limits regarding temperature and accuracy

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Livingston County, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Livingston County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Livingston County, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Livingston County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Livingston County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Livingston County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Livingston County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Livingston County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Livingston County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 DWI Administrative Hearing Lawyer in Livingston County, MO | DWI Attorney Livingston County, MO | Combs Waterkotte

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in the Livingston County, MO area, you aren’t just selecting a leading DWI administrative hearing lawyer lawyer in Livingston County, MO and throughout Missouri – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Livingston County and beyond:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Livingston County, MO, you’re not just hiring a leading DWI administrative hearing lawyer lawyer in and around Livingston County, MO – you’re securing your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Livingston County and beyond:

-Don’t Wait—Contact a Livingston County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Livingston County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in Livingston County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Livingston County, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Livingston County, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Livingston County, MO.

 View Service Areas